akado117/TDD-Word-Search/README.md

 * checkAroundPoint - Takes charToCheck, searchData, startPoint, distance, failedDirections, and a callback then calls callBack on any direction it fails to find a character match at.
 * onFailHelper - Takes failedDirectionsObj and direction and adds direction to failedDirectionsObj as prop and sets to true, also increments timesFailed within failedDirectionsObject
 * returnSuccessfulDirections - Takes failedDirectionsObj and returns false if all directions failed or array of directions that didn't fail
+* getCoordsForDirection - Takes wordLength, startPoint, and directionKey to return an array of coord arrays the same length as the word length
 * buildWordCoords - Takes word, directionArray, and startPoint then returns wordCoordObj array for each direction
 * findWordsInCharGrid - Takes searchDataObject and returns array of wordCoordObj describing the coords of all found words
 * findWordAtLocation - Takes charGrid, currentRow, currentCol, and word and returns array of wordCoordObj for any found words